Apipie/apipie-rails/README.rst

 of the parameter value expectations.
 Validations can be turned off in the configuration file.

-Parameter validation normally happens after before_filters, just before your controller method is invoked.
+Parameter validation normally happens after before_actions, just before your controller method is invoked.
 If you prefer to control when parameter validation occurs, set the configuration parameter ``validate`` to ``:explicitly``.
 You must then call the ``apipie_validations`` method yourself, e.g.:

 .. code:: ruby

-   before_filter: :apipie_validations
+   before_action: :apipie_validations

-This is useful if you have before_filters which use parameter values: just add them after the ``apipie_validations`` before_filter.
+This is useful if you have before_actions which use parameter values: just add them after the ``apipie_validations`` before_action.

 TypeValidator
 -------------